The Best AI Image Generators in 2023

 Somewhat uniquely, Midjourney is operated through a Discord server and uses Discord bot commands to generate high-quality images in a particularly artistic style.
 Users can input a text prompt to create clear and stunning images which seem to always have an apocalyptic or eerie quality to them.

-One possible drawback to Midjourney is that the software is extremely stylized as an AI text-to-image generator.
-This makes it near impossible to create photorealistic images on Midjourney.
+One possible drawback to Midjourney is that the software is extremely stylized as an AI text-to-image generator and it can be difficult to create photorealistic images.

 “We are focused toward making everything beautiful and artistic looking,” adds Holz.